alexeisavca/keyframes.js/README.md

 ```
 Let d = 24!
 Let h equal the current hour!
-And behold, but requestAnimationFraming
+And there, by requestAnimationFraming
 ```js
 rotate(h/d);
 ```
-I have just made the Earth rotate!"
+I have just made the Earth spin!"

 And the Earth span, and there was Day and there was Night, and by the end of the Night the programmer was enlightened.